 Here are some things to keep in mind, including some of the pros and cons of refinancing your mortgage.

-If you’re switching from one mortgage provider to another and you aren’t at the end of your term, there are several penalties and fees that you may end up facing.
+If you’re switching from one mortgage provider to another and you aren’t at the end of your term, you might end up facing several penalties and fees.
 We can help you look over the numbers to find out how advantageous it could be to refinance, even when accounting for various fees or penalties.

-If it’s a priority to have lower monthly payments while still paying off your mortgage in the same time frame, this is possible when you refinance at a lower interest rate.
+Even if your priority is to have lower monthly payments, you can still pay off your mortgage in the same time frame.
+All you need to do is refinance at a lower interest rate.
 In some cases, it could be worth certain penalties or fees to do this sooner.

 Some homeowners will choose to refinance to obtain a shorter term.
 They may start with a 30-year mortgage, make their payments, then end up with a larger income later in their career.
 As such, they may choose to refinance to a 15-year mortgage, saving a lot of money on interest payments along the way but spending more on monthly payments in the meantime.